NoneVale/DominosPizzaAPI/README.md

-# DominosPizzaAPI
+# Dominos Pizza API

-A Wrapper for the Dominos Pizza API written in Java
+This is a Java wrapper for the Dominos Pizza API